crowdsecurity/cs-wordpress-bouncer/docs/contribute.md

 ### Use another Worpress version

-In end 2020, [more than 90% of the wordpress websites](https://wordpress.org/about/stats/) was using Wordpress versions:
+In end 2020, [more than 90% of the wordpress websites](https://wordpress.org/about/stats/) was using WordPress versions:

 The plugin is tested under each of these versions: `5.6`, `5.5`, `5.4`, `5.3`, `5.2`, `5.1`, `5.0`, `4.9`.